Catel Muller

-Catel Muller (born August 27, 1964), who publishes under the name Catel, is a French comic book artist and illustrator.
+Catel Muller (born August 27, 1964), who publishes under the name Catel, is a French comics artists and illustrator.

 Life

 Muller was born in Strasbourg and received a diploma from the École supérieure des arts décoratifs de Strasbourg.

 In 2014, she received the Prix Artémisia for her graphic novel Ainsi soit Benoîte Groult.

 In 2015, she published a graphic novel based on the life of actor Mylène Demongeot, Adieu Kharkov.

+In 2023, she and Claire Bouilhac adapted George Sand's Indiana into a graphic novel published by Europe Comics.